zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

-The diagram below is representative of a typical deployment of Infosphere CDC in an enterprise with transactional databases on IBM Z. Data from sources such as IMS, Db2 and VSAM may be streamed in near realtime to various targets for data science, analytics or integration use cases.
+The diagram below is representative of a typical deployment of Infosphere CDC in an enterprise with transactional databases on IBM Z. Data from sources such as IMS, Db2 and VSAM may be streamed in near realtime to various targets for data science, analytics or data integration use cases.

 ![typical_cdc](/images/typical_cdc.JPG)